-However, with a return flight from Kuala Lumpur, Malaysia to Bangkok only $63.52, it’s a cheap way to get to Thailand.
+However, with a return flight from Kuala Lumpur, Malaysia to Bangkok at only $63.52, it is a cheap way to get to Thailand.

-So, if you’ve been thinking of having a vacation in Bangkok or any other part of Thailand, taking advantage of the Air Asia free seats promotion might be the time to do it.
+So, if you have been thinking of having a vacation in Bangkok or any other part of Thailand, taking advantage of the Air Asia free seats promotion might be the time to do it.